Cintoma123/airbnb-clone-project/README.md

 5. Payment Integration
 Handles secure payment processing for bookings.
 It ensures that users are charged correctly and that hosts receive payments based on booking agreements.

+# API Security

+To ensure the Airbnb Clone application is secure and protects sensitive user data, the following key security measures will be implemented:

+Key Security Measures:
+  1.Authentication: Only registered users can access protected routes using secure token-based authentication (e.g., JWT).
+  2.Authorization: Role-based access control to ensure only authorized users (e.g., hosts or admins) can perform certain actions like deleting a property.
+  3.Rate Limiting: Limits the number of API requests from a single IP to prevent abuse and brute-force attacks.
+  4.input Validation: Prevents injection attacks and data tampering by sanitizing and validating user inputs.
+  5.Data Encryption: Ensures data transmitted between client and server is encrypted using HTTPS.

+Importance of API Security:
+1.API security is crucial in this project to:
+2.Protect user data such as emails, passwords, and payment details.
+3.Secure payment transactions and prevent unauthorized charges.
+4.Maintain trust by ensuring that only verified users can interact with core services like bookings and reviews.